-I launched The McCallum’s Shamrock Patch Blog back in 2013, sharing family-friendly, Iconic, and traditional Southern favorites among family and friends.
-By 2018 my family blog has developed a huge fan base of those seeking the art of cooking delicious Southern Favorites and Italian-American Cuisine and the history behind the recipes.
+I launched The McCallum’s Shamrock Patch Blog back in late 2013 as a hobby, sharing family-friendly, Iconic, and traditional Southern favorites among family and my closest friends.
+By 2020 my family blog has developed a considerable fan base of those seeking the art of cooking delicious Southern Favorites and Italian-American Cuisine and the recipes’ history.

-My husband Ben grew up on Southern Foods, so of course I like to serve up his favorite recipes such as Chocolate Grits n Berries, Chocolate Gravy with Bacon, Sausage Gravy and Biscuits, Egg Salad, Fried Green Tomatoes, Tomato Pie, Collard Greens, Black-eyed Peas, Spicy Fried Chicken, Fried Dill Pickles, Gumbo, Jambalaya, Milk and Honey Corn on the Cob, Cornbread, Fried Okra, and so forth and so on.
+My Southern-born and raised husband, Ben, grew up on Southern Foods, so of course, I like to serve up his favorite recipes such as Chocolate Grits n Berries, Chocolate Gravy with Bacon, Sausage Gravy and Biscuits, Egg Salad, Fried Green Tomatoes, Tomato Pie, Collard Greens, Black-eyed Peas, Spicy Fried Chicken, Fried Dill Pickles, Gumbo, Jambalaya, Milk and Honey Corn on the Cob, Cornbread, Fried Okra, and so forth and so on.

-Southern cuisine has an amazing historical foundation because of the amazing influences of so many unique cultures coming together during the early settlement of the United States.
-It’s truly an amazing combination of Native American, African, French, Spanish, Greek, Scottish, Irish, English, and a few other cultures.
+Southern cuisine has a tremendous historical foundation because of the foreign influences of so many unique cultures coming together during the United States’ early settlement.
+It’s truly a great combination of Native American, African, French, Spanish, Greek, Scottish, Irish, English, and a few other cultures.

-Currently, I moved back to Florida last August after living in Olive Branch Mississippi, near the Tennessee border for over year.
+Currently, I moved back to Florida after living in Olive Branch, Mississippi, near the Tennessee border for over a year.
 At heart, I’m a Florida girl who loves the year-round warm temps and bright sunshine.
-I hope you enjoy reading about some of the interesting histories behind the recipes I make and our family enjoys.
-If you have any questions or comments be sure to voice them in the comment section I love to hear from Y’all, so don’t be strangers feel free to introduce yourselves.
+I hope you enjoy reading about some of the fascinating histories behind the recipes I make, and our family enjoys it.
+If you have any questions or comments, be sure to voice them in the comment section.
+I love to hear from you, Y’all, so don’t be strangers; feel free to introduce yourselves.

 A few Iconic Southern Specialties to check out: